Mariah Carey Shoves Diane Warren Off The Red Carpet At Variety’s Power Of Women Event

 Mariah Carey showed up to Variety’s Power of Women event last night and got caught shoving Diane Warren off the red carpet, per Yahoo!
 Lifestyle.

 The “Touch My Body” hitmaker posed on the carpet and was approached by songwriter Diane Warren for a selfie.
-Carey smiled with Warren in the photo but suddenly grabbed her by the waist and shoved her off the carpet.
+Mariah smiled with Diane for the photo but suddenly grabbed the songwriter by the waist and shoved her off the carpet.
 When doing this, Mariah smiled and laughed.
 Diane, on the other hand, looked a little shocked by the situation and nervously laughed it off too.

-Afterwards, Carey was photographed solo and stunned in a long-sleeved glittery black gown that was low-cut at the front.
+Afterwards, Mariah was photographed solo and stunned in a long-sleeved glittery black gown that was low-cut at the front.
 She sported her hair down and wavy.

 The footage of Mariah and Diane on the carpet was caught on camera and has since been shared all over social media.
 Without a surprise, the response has been mixed.

-“Even if it is a “joke” that’s really rude.
+“Even if it is a ‘joke’ that’s really rude.
 But is not really surprising.
 It’s Carey people!” one Instagram user wrote.

 “Queen!!!
 She looks STUNNING,” another shared.